Upstate

 • Oh my goodness, no. Don’t worry, your body will get a break.
 We’ll be rotating between sitting and walking meditations during our practice periods.

 • If you’re interested in joining us we’d love to have you!
 Please note, though - a retreat is not the best environment to learn how to meditate.
 Some experience with meditation is highly recommended to get the most out of this retreat.
 If you’ve never meditated before, now is a GREAT time to start!
-You can always join us next year.
+You can always join us at our summer retreat.

 • Nope!
 And this is great news if you’re looking to deepen your experience of meditation.
 Light guidance paired with longer sessions, silence, and the support of others in the room creates the perfect environment for our own insights and realizations.